 There also are Asian-inspired treats to indulge in: spiced rice and slow cooked curry served in steamed banana leaves, the most delicate cardamom buns, Skri Lankan love cakes filled with pumpkin preserve, rose water and cashew nuts, milkshakes made with jaggery (coconut flavoured sugar), kulfi affogato, rooibos shots served with cinnamon and kithul (half way between maple syrup and honey)… Pamban obviously is calculated so that you will not want to leave until you have tried everything on the counter.

-The address opened just 2 weeks ago – make your way there before Time Out and The Londonist bring the crowds in!
+Make your way there before Time Out and The Londonist bring the crowds in!

 Pamban | North Yard Chalk Farm Road London, NW1 8AH